 Chesed is a Hebrew word often translated as “loving-kindness.”
 At Traditional Congregation, we believe that it is our Jewish obligation to provide help and compassion to our community in times of need.

-For the past 30 years, Traditional has proudly supported the Adopt-A-Student program sponsored by NACOEJ (North American Conference on Ethiopian Jewry).
+For more than 30 years, Traditional has proudly supported the Adopt-A-Student program sponsored by NACOEJ (North American Conference on Ethiopian Jewry).
 This program assists promising Ethiopian Israeli Jews who need financial help to continue their college studies and earn a degree.
 Ultimately, this education provides them with a profession and helps them break the cycle of poverty.